 User subagents (~/.claude/agents/) are personal subagents available in all your projects.

 CLI-defined subagents are passed as JSON when launching Claude Code.
-They exist only for that session and aren’t saved to disk, making them useful for quick testing or automation scripts:
+They exist only for that session and aren’t saved to disk, making them useful for quick testing or automation scripts.
+You can define multiple subagents in a single --agents call:

---agents flag accepts JSON with the same frontmatter fields as file-based subagents: description, prompt, tools, disallowedTools, model, permissionMode, mcpServers, hooks, maxTurns, skills, and memory.
+--agents flag accepts JSON with the same frontmatter fields as file-based subagents: description, prompt, tools, disallowedTools, model, permissionMode, mcpServers, hooks, maxTurns, skills, initialPrompt, memory, effort, background, isolation, and color.
 Use prompt for the system prompt, equivalent to the markdown body in file-based subagents.
-See the CLI reference for the full JSON format.

 Plugin subagents come from plugins you’ve installed.
 They appear in /agents alongside your custom subagents.
 See the plugin components reference for details on creating plugin subagents.